lmcintyre/FFXIVHousingSim/README.md

+Note: This project is currently on hold during the college semester.

 # FFXIVHousingSim
 The current release should be considered pre-alpha and contains exploratory code not really meant for actual use.
 The goal of this project is to develop a housing simulator for Final Fantasy 14.
 Its current design uses a WPF-based asset exporter and a Unity-based map viewer.